 George is also a regular

-contributor to The One Show (BBC1).
-He also recently presented the Radio 4 programme The
+contributor to The One Show (BBC1) and recently presented the Radio 4 programme The

 Etymology of Entomology .